offendingcommit/valdris/Factions & Organizations/Council of Pathfinders.md

 ## Overview

-The **Council of Pathfinders** serves as the closest thing to central government that the [[Political Systems/Wanderer Confederations]] possess—a loose but vital organization that coordinates trade routes, mediates disputes, and maintains the delicate balance of cooperation that allows dozens of independent groups to coexist across [[Valdris]]'s vast territories.
+The **Council of Pathfinders** serves as the closest thing to central government that the [Wanderer Confederations](Wanderer%20Confederations.md) possess—a loose but vital organization that coordinates trade routes, mediates disputes, and maintains the delicate balance of cooperation that allows dozens of independent groups to coexist across [Valdris](Valdris.md)'s vast territories.

 Unlike traditional governments with fixed capitals and rigid hierarchies, the Council operates as a mobile confederation, its members constantly traveling between scattered communities to gather information, negotiate agreements, and adapt to the ever-changing conditions that define wanderer life.
 They are explorers, diplomats, traders, and pragmatists rolled into one, united by the belief that freedom of movement is fundamental to human nature.

 Established 127 years ago during the Great Route War—when competing wanderer groups nearly destroyed each other fighting over access to profitable trade paths—the Council emerged as a necessity.
 Since then, it has evolved into a sophisticated network of coordination that spans the continent while somehow avoiding the bureaucratic ossification that has claimed other organizations.

-The [[Timeline|Recent Awakening]] has thrust the Council into unprecedented prominence as their expertise in navigation, adaptation, and negotiation becomes crucial for understanding how to safely interact with newly active [[Architect Ruins]] throughout wanderer territories.
+The [Recent Awakening](Timeline.md) has thrust the Council into unprecedented prominence as their expertise in navigation, adaptation, and negotiation becomes crucial for understanding how to safely interact with newly active [Architect Ruins](Architect%20Ruins.md) throughout wanderer territories.

 ---